Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 #####Throws

-*  If target encoding is not supported.
+* *UnsupportedEncodingException* If target encoding is not supported.

 ---
 ###getUntilStart()